alexvictoor/ESLab/README.md

 		= System.getProperty("java.io.tmpdir"); 				// where the data will be written

 	Collection<Serializer> serializers = Lists.newArrayList(); 	// the event serializers that will be used to
-																//serialize and deserialize events by the store
+																// serialize and deserialize events by the store

 	serializers.add(new SimpleSerializer());					// you need one serializer per event type